sdrazdauskas/unix3/document.md

 - **Semaphores:**
   - One for narratives, one for logs, one for alerts
 - **Pipes:**
-  - For admin commands and cross-channel notifications: The main process creates a pipe for each child.
-The parent writes admin/cross-channel commands to the pipe, and the child listens for commands while handling IRC.
+  - For admin commands and cross-channel notifications
 - **Signals:**
   - For process control (e.g., reload config, shutdown)